joshbrew/onnxruntime-web-fast-style-transfer/README.md

 We switched all convolutions to Depthwise Separable convolution which should be about 100x less computations, and lowered the number of filters to 9 based on recommendations found online.
 The resulting model without proper quantization is 41kb, and runs at 16-20fps at 720p on an RTX3070 on the WebGPU ONNX distribution.
 You can find the .pth or .onnx files in the test/ folder.
 This should definitely run faster than it does on our hardware.

+Note padding shouldn't actually be zero below as it causes artifacts, it's a bug we're fixing.
 ```py
 # Architecture based on: https://medium.com/@jamesonthecrow/creating-a-17kb-style-transfer-model-with-layer-pruning-and-quantization-864d7cc53693
 class EfficientMobileTransformerNet(torch.nn.Module):